adibozzhanov/matrix-c-testing/README.md

 	make test

-Goes over each file in the testing repository and compiles it together with the template code.
+Goes over each file in the `tests` directory and compiles it together with the template code.

 	make test DIR_NAME=<directory-name>